danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_final_project.md

 ### Instruction

-1. Choose a story to tell that can be enhanced using interaction and/or data visualization techniques.
-If you want, you can choose to extend a previous project, but the new project should represent a significant revision or extension.
-2. Conceptualize your story as an interactive web project.
+1. Choose one of your earlier projects to extend.
+Conceptualize what a complete version of the project might be.
+For example, if you choose to extend your data project, you might produce additional visualizations and integrate them with journalistic writing to produce a complete story.
+If you choose to extend your interaction project, you might produce a series of prototypes that explore an idea, or you might produce a complete tool or story with interactive elements.
-3. Create your project using HTML, CSS and JavaScript.
+2. Create your project using HTML, CSS and JavaScript.
+3. Write a 150-word statement on the project, explaining why it is interesting.
+You should draw on vocabulary adn theory from the semester's readings.
-4. Add your project to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.
+4. Add your project and statement to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.

-### Grading Rubric

-Coding contains few errors and demonstrates a good understanding of JavaScript techniques covered in the course | 10 Design shows considerable effort and thought | 10 Content -- including text, visualization, images and/or video -- shows considerable effort and is effective | 10